Discover Swiss Financial Secrets That Maximize Your Money!

 Overall, Alpian offers interesting features for designing and managing your portfolio.
 A team of certified wealth managers will supervise it.

-There are two different investing mandates:
+There are three different investing mandates:

-1. Guided By Alpian.
+2. Guided By Alpian.
 In this case, Alpian will guide the investor with advice from experts.
 However, the investor is then in charge of the portfolio.
 This mandate is available starting at 10’000 CHF.

-2. Managed By Alpian.
+3. Managed By Alpian.
 In this case, Alpian will actively manage the investor’s portfolio.
 This mandate is available starting at 30’000 CHF.

 For me, a digital private bank is close to a Robo-advisor, except that you get access to professional wealth managers.
 These wealth managers will create your portfolio and adapt it over time.